DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 \subsection{Overview of DiSPA}

-As illustrated in Figure~\ref{fig:overview}, DiSPA is a regression framework that predicts drug response ($IC_{50}$) at the level of cell line–drug pairs, explicitly modeling interactions between chemical substructures and pathway--level gene expression.
+As illustrated in Figure~\ref{fig:overview}, DiSPA is a regression framework for predicting drug response ($\ln(IC_{50})$) at the level of cell line-drug pairs, explicitly modeling interactions between chemical substructures and pathway-level gene expression.